talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         String applicationIds = "applicationIds_example"; // String | Checks if the given catalog or its attributes are referenced in the specified Application ID.  **Note**: If no Application ID is provided, we check for all connected Applications.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String creationType = "creationType_example"; // String | Filter results by creation type.
         String visibility = "visibility_example"; // String | Filter results by visibility.
-        Integer outgoingIntegrationsTypeId = 56; // Integer | Filter results by outgoing integration type ID.
+        Long outgoingIntegrationsTypeId = 56; // Long | Filter results by outgoing integration type ID.
         String title = "title_example"; // String | Filter results performing case-insensitive matching against the webhook title. try {
             InlineResponse20039 result = apiInstance.getWebhooks(applicationIds, sort, pageSize, skip, creationType, visibility, outgoingIntegrationsTypeId, title);